germarr/spotify-trends-analysis/README.md

 ## **About this project**
 ---
-I wanted to accomplish 2 things with this project.
-First, I wanted to learn how to use the Spotify API.
-Learning how to use this API serves as a  gateway into the API Universe.
-The documentation is amazing, the calls you can make to Spotify per day is more than enough for almost any kind of project and the information you can gather is really interesting.
+I want to accomplish 2 things with this project.
+First, I want to learn how to use the Spotify API.
+Learning how to use this API serves as a great gateway into the API Universe.
+The documentation is amazing, the API calls you can make to Spotify, per day, is more than enough for almost any kind of project and, the information you can get from it is really interesting.

-The second thing I wanted to do, was to do some research on the song profiles that different countries consume and predict if new releases could be successful in different regions.
+I also wanto to do some research on the song profiles that different countries consume and predict if new releases could be successful in different regions.
 To accomplish this, I'm going to create a dataframe with all the songs from some of the most popular playlists per country.
-Once I have these songs I'm going to use the [**Spotify Audio Features**](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-several-audio-features) on each song and as the last step, I'm applying a Machine Learning model to use these features as my Dependent Variable in a prediction exercise.
+Once I have these songs I'm going to use the [**Spotify Audio Features**](https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-several-audio-features) on each song and, as the last step, I'm going to use a Machine Learning model to use these features as my Dependent Variable in a prediction exercise.

 In addition to that, I wanted to do some research on the characteristics of music that each country consumes and how this consumption has changed over the last decade.
 To do this I want to create a dataset with all the songs from the most important albums of the last 20 years, analyze their characteristics, and see if there's a particular change in the consumption of certain types of artists or genres.